raphaelceccato/portifolio-ecommerce/README.md

 (texto em português abaixo)

 ## Introduction
 This project is part of my programming portfolio.
-It consists of a demonstration of an e-commerce website that loads products from a database and dynamically displays them to the user.
+It consists of an e-commerce website that loads products from a database and dynamically displays them to the user.
-Some features present on the site include product search, filtering by categories, and adding/removing products from the shopping cart.
+Some features present on the site include product searching, filtering by categories, and adding/removing products from the shopping cart.

 The main tools used in this project are: